Safari Overview

 • Afternoon boat cruise on Kazinga Channel

-• Massive hippo & crocodile sightings
+• Massive hippo and crocodile sightings

-• Overnight: Same lodge in Queen Elizabeth National Park
+• Overnight: same lodge in Queen Elizabeth National Park

 Day 7-8: Transfer to Kibale Forest National Park